craftercms/docs/source/reference/modules/engine/index.rst

 These files can be accessed by navigating from the Studio Sidebar to |projectTools| ➜ ``Configuration``, then selecting the desired Engine configuration option from the dropdown.

-For more information on how to configure site settings related to Crafter Engine see :ref:`newIa-engine-configuration`
+For more information on how to configure site settings related to Crafter Engine see :ref:`engine-configuration`

-.. _newIa-engine-project-configuration-guide:
+.. _engine-project-configuration-guide:
 .. include:: /new-ia/includes/engine-project-configuration.rst

 .. include:: /new-ia/includes/engine-project-security-guide.rst

-.. _newIa-access-to-services:
+.. _access-to-services:

 ---------------
 Custom Services